varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

 cares about the *max-age* parameter and uses it to calculate the TTL for an object.

-"Cache-Control: nocache" is ignored.
-See :ref:`tutorial-increasing_your_hitrate-pragma:` for an example on how to implement support.
+"Cache-Control: nocache" is ignored but if you need this you can easyli add support for it.

 So make sure use issue a Cache-Control header with a max-age header.
 You can have a look at what Varnish Softwares drupal server